 Create a CSV file

-To import a file from a database as a Project, you must first obtain or create a .CSV (comma-separated values) file with appropriate formatting.
+To import a delimited file as a Project, you must first obtain or create a .CSV (comma-separated values) file with appropriate formatting.

 The CSV can contain a single data type, of either DNA, RNA or Protein.

 The file formatting should have the data field names in the top row, the first data field will be used as the sequence label in Map view, and will also be used as the file name (after removing any forbidden characters).

 This file type can be created, for example, by exporting from Excel in .CSV format.
 In Excel, click File → Save As... , click the Format: menu button, select Comma Separated Values (.csv), then click Save.

 In the macOS Finder, Windows Explorer or Linux File Manager, create a folder in an appropriate location.

 Open the New Folder as a Project

 Click the Ellipsis and choose "Open Project folder" or if no Project is currently open, click the Open Folder button.

 The folder will open as an empty project.

 Import the CSV File